Guarantees for vulnerable groups

 Women subjected to or at risk of domestic violence or sexual or gender-based violence by people other than family members must be protected by the competent state authorities.
 When a woman contacts the police or any other state institution or a third party informs the authorities, depending on the case, either preventive or protective measures should be taken.
 Temporary protection beneficiary women can also benefit from these measures.

-In 2022, like in previous years, NGOs often have to try to ‘convince’ police officers in police stations that a woman has been subject to violence.
-The process at police stations takes a long time, i.e. at least half a day.
-Conditions in shelters are restrictive and many migrant women leave after 2-3 days due to discrimination and psychological violence from Turkish women.
-LGBTQI+ women are automatically excluded from these shelters.[10]
+Conditions in shelters are restrictive and many migrant women leave after a short period of time due to discrimination and psychological violence from other women[16].
+LGBTQI+ women are automatically excluded from these shelters.[17]

-Courts issue suspension orders in cases of domestic violence, but in 2022, they have been still ineffective because the perpetrators and victims reside in the same household.
-Violence perpetrated by the Turkish police or along the migration route is pervasive but completely invisible.
-Syrian women cannot discuss sexual harassment or assault of this nature.[12]
+Courts issue suspension orders in cases of domestic violence, but in 2023, they have been still ineffective because the perpetrators and victims sometimes reside in the same household.
+Violence perpetrated along the migration route is pervasive but completely invisible.
+Syrian women cannot discuss sexual harassment or assault of this nature.[20]
+In case of living in common settlement areas in the earthquakes affected region, there is a difficulty regarding the implementation of the restraining order, an injunction decision is taken, but in some cases, the security has no information about this order which make harder to implement the order and provide the security to the women[21].

 Polygamous and arranged marriages

 In addition to violence, the protection of women and girls under the age of 18 involved in arranged marriages and unofficial polygamous marriages – including “second wives” and girls sold by their families – is a persistent and significant concern.
 Despite the fact that both practises are illegal under Turkish law, polygamous marriages are lawful in Syria, and women are not always aware of the legal differences between the two countries.
-These issues have also contributed to an increase in the rate of early divorce among girls under the age of 18, as well as an increase in the number of children whose mothers abandon them after marrying Turkish men.[14]
+These issues have also contributed to an increase in the rate of early divorce among girls under the age of 18.[22]
+In 2023, it is observed that there is an increase on child marriages, especially in the earthquakes-affected area[23].

-Syrian refugees’ mass migration to the provinces next to the Syrian border has resulted in an increased number of child brides and polygamy in Türkiye.
-To overcome threats posed by prostitution and sexual assault, early marriages and becoming a co-wife (Kuma in Turkish) are considered a means of social protection for refugee women.
-The rates of early and/or forced marriages, sexual violence, polygamy, unwanted pregnancies, unsafe deliveries, and maternal mortality among Syrian refugees are significantly higher than among Turkish women.[15]
-As the status of the second wife is not recognised in Turkish Civil Law, in the case of abuse and violence they have difficulties in accessing their legal rights.[16]
+To overcome threats posed by prostitution and sexual assault, early marriages and becoming a co-wife (Kuma in Turkish) are considered a means of social protection for some refugee women.
+The rates of early and/or forced marriages, sexual violence, polygamy, unwanted pregnancies, unsafe deliveries, and maternal mortality among Syrian refugees are significantly higher than among Turkish women.[24]
+As the status of the second wife is not recognised in Turkish Civil Law, in the case of abuse and violence they have difficulties in accessing their legal rights.[25]

-In spite of criminalization in Turkish law, temporary protection recipients have limited opportunities to claim the relevant legal safeguards and protection measures due to a lack of adequate public information and, most importantly, a critical shortage of counselling and legal assistance services available to refugee women.
+In spite of criminalisation in Turkish law, temporary protection recipients have limited opportunities to claim the relevant legal safeguards and protection measures due to a lack of adequate public information and, most importantly, a critical shortage of counselling and legal assistance services available to refugee women.
 In addition, when treating child brides and mothers, public authorities such as health care institutions frequently fail to fulfil their legal obligation to inform the police of child marriage cases.
-In cases where they inform the authorities, police officers may not investigate the incidents.[17]
-Statistics on such reports are not available countrywide in 2022.
-According to a report by Save the Children, the risk of early child marriage for Syrian girls is 50%, compared to 15% for girls from the host community.[18]
+In cases where they inform the authorities, police officers may not investigate the incidents.[26]
+Statistics on such reports are not available countrywide in 2023.

 In addition, polygamous marriages have an impact on refugees’ access to certain rights such as Social Welfare.
 The assistance granted under the ESSN, for instance, is only provided to one wife and her registered per household.[27]